cooperaj/rmwd-site/content/post/2022-11-25-s3-proxy-on-dokku/index.md

 | sed "s:public/system/\(.*\):\1:")
 ```

-At this point you should now have a fully migrated Mastodon instance using S3 object storage for it's media cache.
+At this point you should now have a fully migrated Mastodon instance using S3 object storage for it's media cache and can, if you're feeling brave, delete the contents of `/var/lib/dokku/data/storage/mastodon/mastodon/public/system/`.

 ## Acknowledgments
 https://github.com/cybrespace/cybrespace-meta/blob/master/s3.md